Higher Education in Malaysia → Branch Campus of Foreign Universities

 Offering a five-year Bachelor of Medicine, Bachelor of Surgery (MBBS) as their first programme, Newcastle alsoexpanded their repertoire with a bachelor’s in biomedical sciences and foundation programmes.

-disciplines to pursue, with the curriculum, facilities and academic strength to
+pursue, with the curriculum, facilities and academic strength to back it up.

 Choices ranging from arts and social sciences, business and engineering, to information technology, medicine, pharmacy, psychology and science.

 4- a research academy in India with the Indian Institute of Technology (IITB), and